UoB-COMSM0110/2024-group-6/README.md

         </tr>
         <tr>
             <td>Movements</td>
-            <td>Gameplay judgments are a bit sketchy, the distances of pipes are a bit large</td>
+            <td>Gameplay judgments are a bit sketchy, the distances of pipes are a bit large.
+Reset the judgments of collision, narrowing the distances of pipes</td>
-            <td>Reset the judgments of collision, narrowing the distances of pipes</td>
+            <td>Consistency and Standards</td>
             <td>4</td>
             <td>2</td>
             <td>4</td>